-41. Financial institutions must generally manage their intraday liquidity risk on a system-by-system basis in a single currency, but it is recognized that practices differ across institutions and jurisdictions, depending on the institutional set up of an institution and the specifics of the systems in which it operates.
+41. Financial institutions manage their intraday liquidity risk on a system-by-system basis in a single currency, depending on the institutional set up of an institution and the specifics of the systems in which it operates.
 The following considerations aim to help institutions and the AMF determine the most appropriate way to apply the tools.
-Should institutions need further clarification, they should discuss the scope of application with the AMF.